mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 If the Spring application is to be deployed to a **JavaEE server**, then `JtaTransactionManager` can be used in the Spring application.

 ## Which PlatformTransactionManager(s) can you use with JPA?

+Implementations of `PlatformTransactionManager` interface.
+E.g.,

+1. `DataSourceTransactionManager`: Suitable if you are only using JDBC

+2. `HibernateTransactionManager`
+    - Hibernate without JPA
+    - Also possible to use JDBC at the same time

+3. `JpaTransactionManager`:
+    - Suitable if you are using JPA.
+    - Also possible to **use JDBC at the same time**

+4. `JdoTransactionManage`
+    - using JDO
+    - Also possible to use JDBC at the same time

+5. `JtaTransactionManager`
+    - Suitable if you are using **global transactions**—that is, the distributed transaction management capability of your application server.
+    - You can use any data access technology

+6. `WebLogicJtaTransactionManager`

+7. etc.

-First, any JTA transaction manager can be used with JPA since JTA transactions are global transactions, that is they can span multiple resources such as databases, queues etc. Thus JPA persistence becomes just another of these resources that can be involved in a transaction.
+`JtaTransactionManager` is used for global transactions, so that they can span multiple resources such as databases, queues etc. If the application has **multiple** JPA entity manager factories that are to be transactional, then a JTA transaction manager is **required**.

 When using JPA with one single entity manager factory, the Spring Framework `JpaTransactionManager` is the recommended choice.
 This is also the **only** transaction manager that is JPA entity manager factory aware.

-If the application has **multiple** JPA entity manager factories that are to be transactional, then a JTA transaction manager is **required**.

 ## What does @PersistenceContext do?

+`@PersistenceContext`
+- Used for entity manager injection.
-> “Expresses a dependency on a container-managed EntityManager and its associated persistence context.”
+- Expresses a dependency on a container-managed EntityManager **and** its associated persistence context.

-The @PersistenceContext annotation is applied to a instance variable of the type EntityManager or a setter method, taking a single parameter of the EntityManager type, into which an entity manager is to be injected.

-This field does not need to be autowired, since the @PersistenceContext annotation is picked up by an infrastructure Spring bean postprocessor bean of type org.springframework.
+- This field does not need to be autowired, since this annotation is picked up by an infrastructure Spring bean postprocessor bean that makes sure to create and inject an EntityManager instance.
+- @PersistenceContext has a type attribute
+    - PersistenceContextType.TRANSACTION
+        In **stateless beans**, like singleton bean, it is safe to use only the PersistenceContextType.TRANSACTION value for a shared EntityManager to be created and injected into for the current active
+    - PersistenceContextType.EXTENDED
+        - is purposefully designed to support beans, like stateful EJBs, session Spring beans, or **request‐scoped Spring beans**.
+The shared EntityManager instance wouldn’t be bound to the active transaction and might span more than one transaction.

+**PersistenceContext**
+It's essentially a Cache, containing a set of domain objects/entities in which for every persistent entity there is a unique entity instance.
+- Default persistence context duration is one single transaction
+- Can be configured
+- the persistence context itself is managed by EntityManager

 ## What do you have to configure to use JPA with Spring?
 How does Spring Boot make this easier?